 Biological Sciences Major

 A hands-on education is all yours when you embark upon a biological sciences major at UW-Parkside.
-If you’re considering a career in the health field, we offer plentiful experiences and expertise to set you on the right path!
+Whether you’re considering a career in the health field or as a naturalist, we offer plentiful experiences and expertise to set you on the right path!

 As a high-quality, world-class educational institution, Parkside has a reputation for outstanding student preparation for careers in biology, molecular biology, pre-med, health sciences, and nursing.
 Professors provide one-on-one attention, taking a personal interest in you, and building lasting relationships.
 We offer state-of-the-art technology and opportunities for students to conduct research right alongside these renowned faculty members.